quinnrenaghan/catan-board-gen/README.md

 # Catan Board Generator

 This is a python script for generating fair and balanced catan game boards, for use in game.
-To use it, run the get board function found in the balanced_util file, and print the resulting board out.
+To use it, run the get_board function found in the balanced_util file, and print the resulting board out.
+Note: the more time you allow the generator to run, the more balanced/fair the resulting board will be.

 The board is characterized by a set of tiles, and a set of vertices, which should both be printed out in order to view the board.